jcaw/porthole-python-client/README.md

 [Porthole](https://github.com/jcaw/porthole) lets you start RPC servers in Emacs.
 These servers allow Elisp to be invoked remotely via HTTP requests.

-This is a client written in Python that makes Porthole calls easy.
+This is a client written in Python that makes it easier to communicate with Porthole.
 Here's how you'd make a simple call (let's ignore error handling, for now):

 ```python
 result = emacs_porthole.call(server="my-server", method="insert", params=["Some text to insert."])